 In addition, Public Safety staff meets regularly with the Milwaukee Police Department and other area law enforcement agencies to exchange information and work cooperatively to provide a safe, secure, and enjoyable environment for all residents.
+Public Safety staff attend monthly meetings with Police officials and Probation & Parole staff at each district.
+The Chief of Public Safety is a member of the Homicide Review Commission which meets monthly and was created by Mayor Barrett to try and find ways to reduce homicides.
 The Chief of Public Safety is also a member of the Milwaukee County Law Enforcement Executives Association (MCLEEA) which meets monthly.
 The primary purpose of MCLEEA is to foster cooperation among Law Enforcement Administrators within Milwaukee County.